This programme develops integrated management strategies that minimise the effects of pests and diseases on crop production in a sustainable manner.

 Several complementary habitat management technologies are considered, including:

 - Biodiversity management, including wetland, riparian zone and vegetation corridor restoration;

-- Crop husbandry, including crop rotation, use of fallow crops and crop residue management;
+- Crop husbandry, including crop rotation, use of fallow crops, nutrient management and crop residue management;

 - The Sterile Insect Technique; and

 - Parasitoid and entomo-pathogen release.

 Investigations in this Key Research Area focus on the development of a suite of effective pathogen and pest control agents that are agriculturally, environmentally, ecologically and economically sustainable.

 Research focuses on a series of technologies, including:

 - Development of pheromones and traps to enable monitoring and rational agrochemical application programmes, primarily for eldana;